WSOU

-The station also broadcasts some of the WSOU-FM weekend community programs, including the Celtic Heritage Hour and the Kinship of Catholics and Jews.

 History

 WSOU began broadcasting on 89.5 FM on April 14, 1948, under the direction of Monsignor Thomas J. Gillhooly, the station's first faculty director.
 It was the first college-owned FM station in New Jersey and one of the first FM stations in the United States.

 Given the assignment by then-Seton Hall University president Monsignor James Kelly to create a radio station, Monsignor Gillhooly got WSOU up and running in just three months and provided a steady hand during the station's early days.
 Assisting Monsignor Gillhooly in building WSOU was the station's longtime chief engineer Tom Parnham, who helped construct the station and then remained with WSOU.
 Parnham worked at WSOU from 1948 until his death in 1994.

 WSOU began taking the shape of its current format in 1969, the first year it began to air rock and roll music.
 It embraced a hard rock and metal format starting on September 4, 1986.

 Other station milestones include the move to stereo technology in the 1970s, the start of online streaming in the mid-1990s (among the first NJ stations to do so), and the move to digital HD radio technology in 2008.

 In the 2000s, WSOU underwent amendments to its music format.
 At the request of university officials citing the Catholic mission of Seton Hall, certain bands were eliminated from regular rotation, while others were relegated to overnight airplay only.
 The most notable band that was eliminated from rotation was heavy metal act Slayer.

 It is estimated that over 120,000 people listen to the station each week.
 Its 2,400-watt signal from the Seton Hall campus reaches all five boroughs of New York City and much of northern and central New Jersey.

 WSOU's studios were originally located first floor of the university's recreation center, part of its South Orange campus.
 In 1998, the station was moved to a state-of-the-art facility inside a new addition to the recreation center.

 It operates there to this day, complete with three recording studios, a newsroom, the main on-air studio, the James Malespina Master Control Room, offices for student and station management, a classroom and the Dino and Diane Tortu Student Lounge.

-Due to a sponsorship arrangement, WSOU has renamed their studios the Meadowlands Racetrack Studio, as heard during their Station Identification messages.
-The studio has not relocated to the Meadowlands.
+Due to a sponsorship arrangement, WSOU has renamed their studios the Meadowlands Racetrack studio, as heard during their station identification messages.

 In 2021 DJ Valentino Petrarca made history by being the first staff member to interview 100 artists.
-When he left WSOU in 2022 he had ended with 136 under his belt.
+When he left WSOU in 2022 he had ended with 136.

 WSOU has earned many honors and numerous awards over the years, including: